odant/conan-jscript/src/doc/api/dgram.md

 TTL.
 If the TTL is decremented to 0 by a router, it will not be forwarded.
 Changing TTL values is typically done for network probes or when multicasting.

-The `ttl` argument may be between between 1 and 255.
+The `ttl` argument may be between 1 and 255.
 The default on most systems is 64.

 This method throws `EBADF` if called on an unbound socket.